vibe-d/webchat-tutorial/tutorial/tutorial.md

 }
 ```

 As we can see, the code still looks almost the same apart from using `insertBack` instead of the `~=` operator for appending messages. `RedisList` will issue the necessary Redis commands for appending and reading of the list entries.

-By the way, since in `room.dt` we are just iterating over the messages line-by-line, `RedisList` will read the reply coming from the Redis database lazily and the lines get piped directly through to the HTTP connection.
-This means that the list of messages never has to be actually stored in memory and in theory we could now pass gigabytes of chat history to the client with minimal RAM usage.
+By the way, since in `room.dt` we are just iterating over the messages line-by-line, `RedisList` will read the reply coming from the Redis database lazily and the lines get piped directly through to the HTTP connection while the reply is read from the database.
+Apart from minimizing the latency of the reply, this also means that the list of messages never has to be actually stored in memory and in theory we could now pass gigabytes of chat history to the client with minimal RAM usage.

 Enabling horizontal scaling